appue/UrlSaveImage/README.md

-# UrlSaveImage
+# UrlSaveImagePlugin
-This plugin allows you to save an image from a url to the iOS Photo Library.
+This plugin allows you to save an image form a URL to the iOS Photo Library, or Android Gallery from your app.

 ## Supported Platforms
-IOS
+- IOS
+- Android

 ```
 window.UrlSaveImagePlugin.saveImage(